2025 Accommodations, Rideshares, and Food

 Cabins

-A mattress on a bunkbed in a shared cabin.
+Cabins have a mattress on a bunk bed in a shared cabin.
 It is not fancy, but you will stay dry.
-You will need to provide a pillow, a fitted sheet for a cot-sized mattress, and warm blankets, or a warm sleeping bag.
-Cabins are not heated, and nights could be cold.
+You will need to provide a fitted sheet for a cot-sized mattress, a warm blanket or warm sleeping bag, and a pillow.
+Cabins are not heated, and nights could be chilly.

 Camping